-Dunstane Houses hotel sold in c.£7.5m deal – Daily Business
+Dunstane Houses hotel sold for about £7.5m – Daily Business

 Prime property

-Dunstane Houses hotel sold in c.£7.5m deal
+Dunstane Houses hotel sold for about £7.5m

 The Dunstane Houses, a five-star boutique hotel in Edinburgh, has been sold on behalf of a private owner operator to Roseate Hotels after being marketed at a guide price of £7.5 million.